Polar Capital Technology Trust

-Polar Capital is a large British investment trust dedicated to investing in a portfolio of technology companies around the World.
+Polar Capital Technology Trust is a large British investment trust dedicated to investing in a portfolio of technology companies.
 It is managed by Polar Capital and the chair is Catherine Cripps.
-Established in December 1996, the company is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.
+The company is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

+History

+The trust was launched by Henderson Global Investors under the name Henderson Technology Trust in December 1996.
+The current name was adopted, after management of the trust was transferred to Polar Capital LLP in April 2001.
+In December 2024, the management team indicated a focus on the long-term potential of artificial intelligence.